So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Introduction:

 Give a brief description of the empire’s time period, founders, geographical location, extent, and more.
-Also, mention the historical importance of Hampi and its status as the World Heritage site.
+Also, mention the historical importance of Hampi and its status as a World Heritage site.

 - Rediscovery & Preservation: